Sweeps, polytopes, oriented matroids, and allowable graphs of permutations: Big and little oriented matroids

 A consequence of this observation is that we can extend the process to determine the big oriented matroid from the sweep oriented matroid to any oriented matroid with a modular hyperplane (not necessarily tight).
 For sweep oriented matroids, this relies on the labeling of the elements (see \cref{rmk:isomorphism}).
-Arbitrary modular hyperplanes also need this extra information.
-Let $\OM$ be an oriented matroid on~$E$ with a modular hyperplane~$F$.
-To simplify the exposition, we will assume that~$\OM$ is simple (no loops or parallel elements), that $E\ssm F=\ivl$, and that all the elements of~$E\ssm F$ lie in a common halfspace defined by~$F$.
+Arbitrary modular hyperplanes also need a similar extra information.
+Let $\OM$ be an oriented matroid on a ground set~$E$ with a modular hyperplane~$F$.
+To simplify the exposition, we will assume that~$\OM$ is simple (no loops or parallel elements), that $E\ssm F=\ivl$, that $F\cap \ipairs=\emptyset$, and that all the elements of~$E\ssm F$ lie in a common halfspace defined by~$F$.
 (We could omit this simplification by adding information to the decoration, but it unnecessarily complicates the notation.)
-We will \defn{decorate} the elements in~$F$ by constructing maps $\delta: F\to 2^{\ipairs}$ and $\epsilon:\ipairs\to\{+,-\}$ that associate a subset of elements of $\ipairs$ to each $f\in F$ and a sign to each pair in $\ipairs$.
-This is done recursively as follows.
-We start decorating each element in~$F$ with an empty set.
-For every $(i,j)\in \ipairs$, let $f\in F$ be the element of~$F$ in the flat spanned by $i$ and~$j$.
-We add to the decoration~$\delta(f)$ of~$f$ the ordered pair $(i,j)$; and we set $\epsilon(i,j)=+$ if there is a covector $X\in \OM$ such that $X_i=0$ and $X_j=X_f\neq 0$, or $\epsilon(i,j)=-$ otherwise.
-We will call this information the~\defn{decoration of $F$ induced by $\OM$}.